heydyvex/read/README.md

 - what is assembly code?
 - what is higher lever programming language?
 - what is operating system? (giant software we take for granted)
-- what the hell is computer(digital)?
+- so many more questions...